arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 And indeed, a true renaissance is needed in order to __liberate the tragic from all the fear or pity of__ the bad listeners who gave it a mediocre sense born of __bad conscience__.

+p19

+A god was needed to __interpret existence__.
+It was __necessary to accuse life in order to redeem it, to redeem it in order to justify it.__ Existence was evaluated but __always from the standpoint of bad conscience.__

 notes on p214